 A dark location that offers poor air circulation is another common culprit for an attack.
 Bathrooms and laundry rooms are the two hard-hit areas of the house as they'll provide a humid, shady location with little chance of fresh air.

-Along with the peat-free compost, you'll receive a Step-By-Step Guide on repotting, a 40% off voucher for a 1-to-1 Plant-Advice Call with Joe Bagley, and FREE Delivery to anywhere in the UK.
-(From £4.19)
+Along with the premium peat-free compost, you'll receive a Step-By-Step Guide on repotting, a 30% off voucher for a 1-to-1 Plant-Advice Call with Joe Bagley, and FREE Delivery to anywhere in the UK.
+(From £4.79)

-If you'd like to learn more and purchase our best-selling product, be sure to click on this link!
+If you'd like to learn more and purchase our best-selling products, be sure to click on this link!

 First things first, reduce the frequency of waters if it's in a dark location.
 In some cases, but not all, mould or fungi can still develop on dry soil, but usually is caused by poor soil or low light.
 The relationship between the frequency of irrigations and the light levels is significant.
 If you've got a plant in a shady setting with high humidity, you must allow the top few inches to dry out in between waters.
 This is because the combination of no natural lighting and overly saturated soil will significantly increase spore germination.